3dfxdev/EDGE/web_page/Readme.txt

 out/    :  where all the output goes.
 Visit out/index.htm in
            your web browser to see the final pages.

+common/ :  common stuff.
+Every htp file includes common/common.inc
+           which contains macros that are useful for many pages.

 main/   :  files which define the main area of the website,
            such as Home, About, Screenshots, etc..
 Each of these pages have the same banner and menu.

+css/    :  cascading style sheets.

 ddf/    :  files for the DDF area.

 rts/    :  files for the RTS area.

-common/ :  common stuff.
-Every htp file includes common/common.inc
-           which contains macros that many pages may use.
+logs/   :  boring old changelogs.

-shots/  :  contains the screenshot images, and htp files for
+shots/  :  contains the htp files for showing each large screenshot
-           showing each large screenshot by itself.
-The large images must be 640x400 and thumbnail images must be 160x100 in size.
+           by itself.
+The large images must be 640x400 and the thumbnail images must be 160x100 in size.

-css/    :  cascading style sheets.
+thumbs/ :  contains the actual screenshot images, both thumbnail
+           and full size.

 images/ :  miscellaneous images.